common-fate/docs-archive/docs/granted/introduction.md

 ## Supported browsers

-Granted currently supports Firefox, Chromium-based browsers (such as Chrome, Brave, and Edge), Safari and Arc.
+Granted currently supports Firefox, Chromium-based browsers (such as Chrome, Brave, and Edge), Safari, Arc and Waterfox.

 :::tip